HyunCafe/odin-todoapp/projectapproach.md

 * Calender View with Tasks appended
 * Finish the aesthetic styling
 // Feat 2: Calender View with appended tasks
-// Feat 3: have trash icon to show trash
 // Feat 4